Yobuligo/ServiceProvider.TypeScript/README.md

 ```

 ### Request a service
-Requesting a service means that by providing the service class a service instance of the service type is returned.
-The concrete implementation class of the service type is unknown, which makes it easier to replace a service.
+Requesting a service is possible by providing the corresponding service definition, which is connected to the abstract service type to the methods fetch or fetchOrNull.
+As the service definition is connected to the abstract service type, the caller has only a dependency to that service type.
+The concrete service class type is unknown.
+Following two examples are shown for fetching services:

-There are two ways to request a service:
+1. Fetch

-1. Fetch to fetch a service the service class has to be provided as key and returns the service.
-If the service doesn't exist an exception is raised.
+By using method fetch the caller expected the service to be available.
+The service provider returns an instance of the service type or throws an exception if the service doesn't exist.
 ```
 const logger = SP.fetch(LoggerService);
 logger.log(`Message to be logged`);
 ```

+2. FetchOrNull

-2. FetchOrNull is equivalent to fetch a service.
-But in case that the requested service doesn't exist, undefined is returned instead of raising an exception.
+FetchOrNull is equivalent to method fetch.
+But in case that the requested service doesn't exist, undefined is returned instead of throwing an exception.
-By operator `?.` the method `log` is only called in case the instance `logger` is not undefined.
 ```
 const logger = SP.fetchOrNull(LoggerService);
 logger?.log(`Message to be logged`);
 ```

 ### Remove a service
-To remove a service from the service provider method `remove` is used.
-As parameter the service class has to be provided as key.
+By provigin the service definition which is connected to the abstract service type to method remove a service is removed from the service provider.
 ```
 SP.remove(LoggerService);
 ```

 ### Check if a service exist
-To write more readable code and saving memory the method `contains` returns if a service is defined in the service provider, without the need to initialize the service in case it is registered.
+The methods contain and containsNot can be used to get if a service is defined in the service provider.
+It is not only more readable instead of fetching the service, but it also means there is no need to create a service instance if the service is registered and will be initialized on demand.
 ```
 const contains = SP.contains(LoggerService);

+const containsNot = SP.containsNot(LoggerService);
 ```